Please select a Make and Model

 Water damage, whether through splashes or full immersion, can play havoc with a whole host of phone systems.
 To prevent further damage to your phone, make sure the charging port is completely dry before you plug your phone in to charge.

 Plugging your phone in when there is still water in the charging port could lead to corrosion or even a short circuit.
 If your phone won’t charge after being in contact with water then this might be your problem.
+Read our recent blog to spot the signs of water damage on your phone.

 When our beloved phones get wet, they can start to act up and may even suffer long-term damage.
 Having iPhone insurance in place is the only way to secure fast and reliable help when the worst occurs.